-Work permits for students under the age of 16 may be secured in the registrar's office.
-A form is to be picked up and filled out by parent and employer and returned to the Registrar's office.
-Students must be present to sign the Work Permit.
+Work permits for students under the age of 16 may be secured in theSchool Counseling Office.
+A form is to be picked up and filled out by parent/family and returned to the School Counseling office.
+Here is a LINK with detailed information on the steps and documentation needed for a Work Permit.